MicrosoftDocs/minecraft-creator/creator/Documents/FunctionsIntroduction.md

 1. Save the file.

 >[!IMPORTANT]
-> When working with commands in an .mcfunction file, you do not need to start commands with `/`.
+> When working with commands in a .mcfunction file, you do not need to start commands with `/`.

 ## Testing the function

 1. Launch Minecraft.
-2. Open w world with cheats enabled and the bahavior -pack you created applied to it.
+2. Open a world with cheats enabled and the behavior pack you created applied to it.
 3. Enter `/function ouch`.

 ## Advanced function feature